BF Mountain Shop

 • Fabric: 65% Polyester, 35% Cotton

-Alberto Graia is present on social networks under the name of " The Graphite Man " where you can see his works, get in touch with him to be able to buy his drawings or commission new ones.
+Alberto Graia is present on social networks under the name " The Graphite Man " where you can see his works, get in touch with him to purchase his drawings or commission new ones.
 His contacts are:

 Graia attended the Academy of Fine Arts in Rome and the IED in Rome

-As an illustrator, he is featured in some issues of SF...ERE, a 1978 science fiction fanzine, and, together with Dr. F. Di Marcantonio, in "A story to be told", an educational book on the anatomy of the eye, published in within the FATMA project of Tor Vergata University.
+As an illustrator he is present in some issues of SF...ERE, a 1978 science fiction fanzine, and, together with Dr. F. Di Marcantonio, in "A Story to Tell", an educational book on the anatomy of the eye, published in scope of the FATMA project of Tor Vergata University.

-With Alberto Sciamplicotti he participates in an audiovisual evening dedicated to the biography book of the mountaineer Pierluigi Bini "Erano Rotti e Stracciati".
+With Alberto Sciamplicotti he takes part in an audiovisual evening dedicated to the biography of the mountaineer Pierluigi Bini “Erano Rotti e Stracciati”.

-His illustrations are featured in various books and editions; he also participates in collective painting, and is curator of exhibitions in the local TEN.
+His illustrations are present in various books and editions; he also participates in collective painting exhibitions, and is curator of exhibitions in the TEN venue.

-In 2009, for the review "Urania the city of uninhabited stories" of the Teatro di Roma, his painting "There were better days" was chosen to illustrate the show "Earth attraction" by Diego Romano with Giuliana Lojodice and Arnaldo Ninchi.
+In 2009, for the exhibition "Urania the city of uninhabited stories" of the Theater of Rome, his painting "There were better days" was chosen to illustrate the show "Attraction on Earth" by Diego Romano with Giuliana Lojodice and Arnaldo Ninchi.
 With the same painting he participates in the exhibition “Apophis.
-Images from an announced Apocalypse”, organized by the Tele Tolte art gallery.
+Images from an announced Apocalypse”, organized by the Le Tele Tolte art gallery.